 - Preliminary paper acceptance is based on the initial submission proposal.

-- Final paper acceptance and the assignment of presentation spots at the conference are made after the paper is complete, reviewed and approved by the Technical Committee.
+- Final paper acceptance and the assignment of presentation spots at the conference are determined after the paper is complete, reviewed and approved by the Technical Committee.

 The SNUG Technical Committee evaluates submissions based on a number of criteria, including: